 Comparative Negligence Law in the State of Florida

-There are situations where the individual may not realize they sustained an injury until after the 4 years has elapsed.
-A knowledgeable personal injury lawyer in Florida can compel Florida courts to extend the lawsuit even though it’s been closed.
+There are situations where the individual may not realize they sustained an injury until after the 4 years have elapsed.
+A knowledgeable personal injury lawyer in Florida can compel Florida courts to extend the lawsuit even though it's been closed.

 No-fault Car Insurance Laws in the State of Florida

 The No-fault Car Insurance Law is another law existing for road users in the state of Florida.
-Personal injury attorneys in Florida can apply this law in all car crash cases and it states that after an accident, the injured individual’s insurance policy a.k.a personal injury protection coverage will be the only means of compensation for out of pocket expenses.
+Personal injury attorneys in Florida can apply this law in all car crash cases and it states that after an accident, the injured individual's insurance policy a.k.a. personal injury protection coverage will be the only means of compensation for out of pocket expenses.

-Majority of accidents will fall under the no-fault category until proven otherwise.
+The majority of accidents will fall under the no-fault category until proven otherwise.
 In the case where injuries sustained from an accident are severe, the sufferer can leave the no-fault system and file a liability against the party solely responsible for the accident.
 Only in such situations where a certain claim meets the serious injury threshold will the court of Florida allow one file a heavy lawsuit against an offender in an auto accident situation.